postalguy03/android-starter-mvc-template/README.md

 <img src="appmodel.jpg" width="800" />

 <h4>TO DO:</h4>
-I want to expand on my samples by adding the following sample pages:
+I want to expand on my samples by adding the following sample pages:<br>
-1. Interfacing with Hardware
+1. Interfacing with Hardware<br>
-2. Interfacing with other software packages (Email, SMS, etc.)
+2. Interfacing with other software packages (Email, SMS, etc.)<br>
-3. Deep Linking Samples
+3. Deep Linking Samples<br>
-4. Social Media Libraries
+4. Social Media Libraries<br>
-5. Google services such as Push Notifications, Analytics, etc.
+5. Google services such as Push Notifications, Analytics, etc.<br>

 Once you have a sample of all of these tools (current and future) then I feel you can take this and make practically any business or social media product with ease.
 I hope you can take something good from this project; please keep in mind that I 100% understand that there are better ways of doing everything I have done however I have purposely chosen a specific way to demonstrate these concept  because I feel it was a good balance between showing others something new in a way that was easy to understand while not being too far from a good technical practice.